rand0m-us3r/Compound-economy/README.md

 *DRAFT* Should be thoroughly audited before production use !

-The Sprout token contract allows anyone to mint SPRT by depositing/staking ECO (for at least a minimum amount of time).
+The token contract allows anyone to mint tokens by depositing/staking base token (for at least a minimum amount of time).

 The generation reward is as follows:

 - Flat 200% annual
 - Linearly increasing annual generation bonus reaching 100% after 20 years
-- Minimum 90 day lockup
+- Minimum 360 day lockup
 - Note: lockup times (& bonuses) reset on any deposit (partial withdrawal is allowed without penalizing generation bonus of remaining amount)
 - Sprout Generation distribution: 90% user, 5% EcoFi, 5% user reserve balance